 All-Tackle World Records For Arctic Char

 At the Tree River Outpost guests stay in canvas-roofed plywood cabins that accommodate four guests each in twin beds.
-All of the cabins have wooden floors, oil or propane heat and 24-hour electricity.
+All of the cabins have wooden floors, oil or propane heat, and 24-hour electricity.
 The rooms are equipped with good storage and hooks for drying gear and waders.
 The cabins are certainly rustic but cozy and comfortable!

 Food and Beverages

-There is the main building where the kitchen and dining room are located and this is where breakfast and dinner are served.
+There is the main building where the kitchen and dining room are located and where breakfast and dinner are served.
 The food is fantastic, especially when you consider just how remote you really are!
-Dinners are four-course with appetizer, salad, and desert.
+Dinners are four-course with appetizer, salad, and dessert.
 A hearty full breakfast and hot coffee are prepared each morning.
 Lunch can be packed and taken upstream with you if you are hiking or you can plan to come back to the camp and have it there.
 The water in the river is pure and void of parasites so the guides typically just bring cups!

 Typical Length of Stay

-Most packages to Tree River are taken as a one (1) or two (2) night side trip and add on to a weeklong package at Great Bear Lake Lodge.
+Most packages to Tree River are taken as a one (1) or two (2) night side trip and add-on to a weeklong package at Great Bear Lake Lodge.
 Four (4) and seven (7) night trips are available from Kuglugtuk although space is limited on extended stay trips.
 Call Yellow Dog for additional details!

 Non-Angling Activities and Options